-Xi Characteristic Description 4 Piping All piping equipment associated with the methyl/ethyl alcohol fuelled system, e.g. pipes, pumps, valves, etc. including all bunkering, gas freeing and inerting arrangements and associated access arrangements including structural fire protection as applicable, are built and installed in accordance with approved drawings and certified fit for methyl/ethyl alcohol fuel operations 5 Users Engineering systems are installed in accordance with approved drawings and certified fit for using methyl/ethyl alcohol as fuel or ready to be retrofitted: ME{ALCr}: Main engine(s) installed can be converted to using methyl/ethyl alcohol as fuel; ME{ALC}: Main engine(s) installed are suitable to use methyl/ethyl alcohol as fuel; AE{ALCr}: Auxiliary engines installed can be converted to using methyl/ethyl alcohol as fuel (see Note 1); AE{ALC}: Auxiliary engines installed are suitable to use methyl/ethyl alcohol as fuel (see Note 1); B{ALC}: Boilers installed can be converted to using methyl/ethyl alcohol as fuel; B{ALC}: Boilers installed can be operated on methyl/ethyl alcohol as fuel.
+Xi Characteristic Description 4 Piping All piping equipment associated with the methyl/ethyl alcohol fuelled system, e.g. pipes, pumps, valves, etc. including all bunkering, gas freeing and inerting arrangements and associated access arrangements including structural fire protection as applicable, are built and installed in accordance with approved drawings and certified fit for methyl/ethyl alcohol fuel operations 5 Users Engineering systems are installed in accordance with approved drawings and certified fit for using methyl/ethyl alcohol as fuel or ready to be retrofitted: ME{ALCr}: Main engine(s) installed can be converted to using methyl/ethyl alcohol as fuel; ME{ALC}: Main engine(s) installed are suitable to use methyl/ethyl alcohol as fuel; AE{ALCr}: Auxiliary engines installed can be converted to using methyl/ethyl alcohol as fuel (see Note 1); AE{ALCr}: Auxiliary engines installed are suitable to use methyl/ethyl alcohol as fuel (see Note 1); B{ALCr}: Boilers installed can be converted to using methyl/ethyl alcohol as fuel; B{ALCr}: Boilers installed can be operated on methyl/ethyl alcohol as fuel-; FCALC_r: Fuel cells installed can be converted to be fuelled by methyl/ethyl alcohol (see Note 2); FCALC: Fuel cells installed can be operated on methyl/ethyl alcohol.

-Note 1: The capacity of the converted auxiliary engines is to be sufficient for the ship power balance.
+The capacity of the converted auxiliary engines is to be sufficient for the ship power balance.
 Examples: